DreamersofDay/guides/best-practices/README.md

 ----

 * Use [Rubocop].
 Exceptions will be specified in the rubocop.yml file.
-* Avoid optional parameters.
-Does the method do too much?
+* Don't use `options` as an argument, instead rely on named parameters.
 * Prefer named parameters for 2 or more parameters.
 * Avoid monkey-patching.